SkylineCommunications/dataminer-docs/develop/TOOLS/DIS/ToolWindows/DisInjectToolWindow.md

 See [Connect](xref:DIS_menu) and [DMA](xref:DIS_settings#dma)

 > [!NOTE]
 > The title of the *DIS Inject* window includes the name of the Agent to which DIS is connected (between brackets).
-When DIS is not connected to any Agent, the window title will include “(not connected)”.
+When DIS is not connected to any Agent, the window title will include "(not connected)".

 ## Debugging a connector QAction